 Thus, between Dallas Street and Walker Street, three blocks of Main Street offer a mix of vehicular traffic patterns: one-way north, one-way south, or none (pedestrian and train only), all on a street which through the remainder of its downtown trajectory is two-way.

 This ROW strategy effectively diffuses the primacy of this north-south artery in the city’s downtown.
 How long would it take even for locals to grow accustomed to these quirks?
 While most of the research on METRORail collisions over the years reveals that they have been due to error of private vehicle drivers (not the train operators), it is impossible to know whether the profound problem the system has had is due to a motorist culture unacquainted with maneuvering around trains (as many have understandably asserted) or if the system itself is inherently confusing.
-While Houston is hardly the first city in America to remove vehicular rights-of-way in order to provide at-grade light rail, its choice of which lanes to remove seems particularly capricious.
+While Houston is hardly the first city in America to remove vehicular rights-of-way in order to provide at-grade light rail, its choice of which lanes to remove for METRORail seems particularly capricious.
 The problem only appears more salient when one views Main Street in the full context of its downtown surroundings:

 Perhaps the road’s width varied from block to block, and this method proved the only way to introduce light rail and the requisite downtown embarkation platforms without sacrificing critical pedestrian space.
 Perhaps the goal (particularly on the vehicle-free Lamar-to-McKinney block) was to foster the pedestrian mall culture prominent throughout European cities, and that the presence of light rail would adequately substitute for the absence of cars.
 Perhaps it was purely due to the lobbying of the property owners of the skyscrapers that front these segments of Main Street.
 I’m hardly one to denigrate any city for finding ways to calm traffic in what should be the pedestrian-rich downtown.
 And frankly, if a city is intending to integrate an urban rail transit system at street level, superfluous car lanes are usually the first that should go.
+METRORail is a noble effort.
 Regardless of the intents, after nearly ten years in operation, the foot traffic along Main Street on a typical weekday afternoon in the early spring scarcely portends an up-and-coming commercial, retail, or entertainment corridor.
 It has moments of discernible energy, but large expanses of vacant real estate linger.

 Regardless of the propensity for collisions, few outside of the diehard partisans are condemning METRORail’s ability to meet long-term transit goals.
 Overall usage has generally met or exceeded expectations: the line achieved its 75 millionth boarding in December of 2010, four years ahead of schedule.
 And, after the completion of a 5.3-mile extension of the existing line, coupled with the introduction of two new lines, the Metropolitan Transit Authority of Harris County will have an identifiable, multi-axis system.
 At that point in time (estimated 2015), the system will start adopting colors for the routes (red, purple, green) and distinct names to the new stations, as recommended by the public.
-Superficial as they seem, these naming strategies are helpful in asserting the rail network’s identity as a uniform brand, which in turn can only escalate its aggregate visibility.
+Superficial as they seem, these naming strategies are helpful in asserting the METRORail identity as a uniform brand, which in turn can only escalate its aggregate visibility.
 And visibility may remain the single strongest argument favoring a fixed-rail system over something more malleable like buses: the permanent presence of rails and catenaries offers a bold signal announcing TRANSIT for even the most unacquainted.
 (This explains why visitors to a large city will always gravitate toward both above and underground train systems before they will seek out a bus route.)
 Clean, lucid visuals may in turn help to bolster passenger use even further on the METRORail (future Red Line), helping to downplay the symbolic clutter fostered by those shifting rights-of-way.